MaibornWolff/metric-gardener/docs/OutputFormat.md

+# THIS IS NOT YET IMPLEMENTED, but coming soon!

 # Output Format

 The output format of the program is a JSON file.
 The JSON file contains the following fields: